AgoraIO/signaling-sdk-samples-unity/README.md

     1. In Unity Hub, Open `signaling-sdk-samples-unity`, Unity Editor opens the project.

        Unity Editor warns of compile errors.
-Don't worry, you fix them when you import Video SDK for Unity.
+Don't worry, you fix them when you import Signaling SDK for Unity.

     1. Go `Assets\Scenes`, and open `SampleScene.unity`.
 The sample scene opens.

-    1. Unzip [the latest version of the Agora Video SDK](https://download.agora.io/sdk/release/Agora_Unity_RTM_SDK_v2.1.9.zip?_gl=1*y2lyxl*_ga*MjA2MzYxMjY4Mi4xNzAzMDczMjA1*_ga_BFVGG7E02W*MTcwNzEyMDUzMC4xMi4xLjE3MDcxMjEwODAuMC4wLjA.) to a local folder.
+    1. Unzip [the latest version of the Agora Signaling SDK](https://download.agora.io/sdk/release/Agora_Unity_RTM_SDK_v2.1.9.zip?_gl=1*y2lyxl*_ga*MjA2MzYxMjY4Mi4xNzAzMDczMjA1*_ga_BFVGG7E02W*MTcwNzEyMDUzMC4xMi4xLjE3MDcxMjEwODAuMC4wLjA.) to a local folder.

    1. In **Unity**, click **Assets** > **Import Package** > **Custom Package**.

-   1. Navigate to the Video SDK package and click **Open**.
+   1. Navigate to the Signaling SDK package and click **Open**.

    1. In **Import Unity Package**, click **Import**.

-      Unity recompiles the Video SDK samples for Unity and the warnings disappear.
+      Unity recompiles the Signaling SDK samples for Unity and the warnings disappear.

 1. **Modify the project configuration**